 Social/Personality Psychology involves the study of the complex interplay between our characteristics and the environments in which we live, including a wide range of phenomena such as close relationships, procrastination, happiness and relationships between groups.

+The insights you will gain from studying psychology will serve you throughout your life, in virtually any career.
 Psychology is offered as a Bachelor of Science (Honours) program, and as a Bachelor of Arts (Honours), (General) and (Combined Honours) program.
 A minor in Psychology is also available.